untoldengine/UntoldEngine/docs/API/UsingStaticBatchingSystem.md

 In this mode:

-- `registerTiledScene(...)` enables batching automatically
+- `setEntityStreamScene(...)` registers tiled-scene entities with batching automatically
-- full-load tiles notify batching through `notifyTileEntitiesResident(_:)`
-- OCC sub-mesh uploads join batching incrementally through normal residency events
+- full-load tiles and OCC sub-mesh uploads notify batching through internal residency events
 - per-tile LOD and HLOD representations can also participate when enabled

 You do **not** call `generateBatches()` every time a tile loads.
 The batching system rebuilds dirty cells incrementally based on residency changes.